skirianov/code-cry-repeat/source/_posts/0-Call-Stack-Execution-context-Closures-and-me.md

 ## Global Execution Context

-JavaScript "reads" your code top to bottom.
+JavaScript "reads" your code from top to bottom.
 Line by line, like you read this post.
-The first thing happnes when you run your ***.js*** file is the creation of Global Execution Context.
+The first thing happens when you run your ***.js*** file is the creation of Global Execution Context.
 This process consists of two phases: **Creation** and **Execution**.

 **Creation Phase**